Ninja Gaiden (NES video game): Development

+In the original Japanese version, Ryu's father's name is Joe Hayabusa.
+In the English localization, the father's name was changed to Ken Hayabusa, inspired by the nickname of Tecmo USA president Hakata.

 Marketing and release

 Tecmo first announced the Famicom version of the game in Family Computer Magazine on January 15, 1988, under the title Ninja Gaiden (which would later be used for the game's American version).
 The game was released in Japan on December 9, 1988, under its final title Ninja Ryūkenden, which roughly translates to Legend of the Dragon Sword.
 (Note: The Laserdisc for the 1990 Ninja Ryūkenden OVA features the alternate English title of Ninja Ryu: The Dragon Sword Story.)

 Since the game's title was deemed too difficult for English audiences to read, it was renamed when it was released in Western markets.
 In early 1988 advertisements from Nintendo Fun Club News, Tecmo used Ninja Dragon as a tentative title for the U.S. release.
 They decided to use the title Ninja Gaiden (its original working title) when the game was released in the U.S. in March 1989.
 The title literally means "Ninja Side-Story", but the game was not intended as a spin-off of any prior work.
 According to an interview with developer Masato Kato, when deciding how to translate "Ryukenden" into English, the staff chose Ninja Gaiden "because it sounded cool".
-In Europe, the game was scheduled to be released in September 1990, but was delayed until September 1991.
+In Europe, the game released on August 15, 1991.
 It was retitled as Shadow Warriors—just as Teenage Mutant Ninja Turtles was renamed Teenage Mutant Hero Turtles—as ninjas were considered a taboo subject in Europe.
 It was one of many ninja-related video games around the time, such as The Legend of Kage, Ninja Warriors, and Shinobi.